 “The programme provided me with a more profound understanding of global development issues.” - Kerstin Gossé, former student.

 Once you have completed your application with your academic credentials and English proficiency, you have the possibility to submit a supporting document for selection to the programme which can increase your chances of being admitted to the programme.
-80 % of the places for the programme are selected among applicants who submit a supporting document.
-Deadline for submission in the upcoming application round is April 30:th 2016.
+80% of the places for the programme are selected among applicants who submit a supporting document.

 To complete your application follow the steps below